PLC Aquatic provides springboard diving for fun and fitness for all ages and abilities of the college and wider communities.

 The Silver Squad also prepares athletes all year round to compete at relevant school diving competitions, such as GSV, APS, SSV and Team VIC.

-The program runs for the school term.
-Divers need to be developing a forward dive with a hurdle, back dive with a jump, beginning to somersault, demonstrate the different body shapes used in diving and use the 3m board with confidence for jumps and drops.
+This program runs for the school term.
+Divers need to be developing a forward dive with a hurdle take off, a back dive with a jump, a forward somersault, demonstrate the different body shapes used in diving and use the 3m board with confidence for jumps and entries.

 Aims: